-$$r{i,j} = \frac{q}{(d{i,j})^2}.$$ (7)
+$$r{i,j} = \frac{q}{(d{i,j})^2}.$$ (8)

-$d{i,j}$ represents the Euclidean distance between the i - th and the j-th circuits.
+$d{i,j}$ represents the Euclidean distance between the i - th and the j - th circuits.
 Further, the parameter q is the weight parameter that determines the coupling strengths.
 In this case, we set parameter q = 0.01.

-Figure 4 shows the computer simulation results obtained from the seven chaotic circuits located as shown in Fig. 2.
+Figure 5 shows the computer simulation results obtained from the seven chaotic circuits located as shown in Fig. 3.
 From these results, we confirm that the first, second and third chaotic circuits are synchronized at in-phase state, and also the fourth, fifth, sixth and seventh chaotic circuits are synchronized at in-phase state.
 However, the first and the fourth chaotic circuits are not synchronized.
-From these results, the circuits can form two clusters defined by chaotic synchronization as shown in Fig. 5.
+From these results, the circuits can form two clusters defined by chaotic synchronization as shown in Fig. 6.
+The results of the synchronization rate are summarized in Table II.
+As a result, there was a difference in the synchronization rate within and between clusters, and it was proved that the clusters could be done numerically in addition to visual observation.

-Figure 4: Phase difference between seven circuits in twodimensional space.
+Fig. 5.
+Phase difference between seven circuits in two-dimensional space.

-Figure 5: The clustering result of seven chaotic circuits.
+Fig. 6.
+The clustering result of seven chaotic circuits.